below/HelloSilicon/README.md

 ```

 ### Listing 9-1
-Apart from the usual changes, it appears that on Linux, printf will accept arguments passed in the registers.
-On Darwin, this is not the case, and we must pass the arguments on the stack.
+Apart from the usual changes, Apple diverges from the ARM64 standard ABI (i.e. the convention how functions are called) for variadic functions.
+Variadic functions are functions which take a variable number of arguments, and `printf` is one of them.
+Where Linux will accept arguments passed in the registers we must pass them on the stack for Darwin.
+(Thanks to @jannau for pointing me to the place where this is [documented](https://developer.apple.com/documentation/xcode/writing_arm64_code_for_apple_platforms).)

 ```
 str     X1, [SP, #-32]! // Move the stack pointer four doublewords (32 bytes) down and push X1 onto the stack